 Who doesn’t love good food?
 Sure, we need it to survive, but there are some of us out there who yearn to explore all sorts of different foods.
 Thankfully, there are plenty of college towns out there (and college campuses) who happily cater to our needs.
-Here’s just a short list to get you started.
+Here’s just a small list of colleges with good food to get you started.

 Mills College – Oakland, California

-If you’re into exciting food, Mills College has the hook ups just for you.
+If you’re into exciting food, Mills College has the just the thing for you.
 Café Bon Appetit lives on campus to entertain the students with new, creative ways of looking at food.
-They have gluten free and vegan options ready to go for anyone needing an ingredient substituted.
+They have gluten-free and vegan options ready to go for anyone needing an ingredient substituted.
 In addition, you can research their treatment of the animals that do end up on your plate here.
 Additionally, Hella Vegan Eats in Oakland offers a great getaway for anyone looking for a sweet treat and brunch.